Xethic/miEAA-API/README.md

 $ mieaa -h
 ```

-An API wrapper is also provided for scripting purposes:
+An API is also provided for scripting purposes:

 ```Python
 from mieaa import API